auth0/docs/articles/quickstart/native/react-native-vnext/00-login.md

 ## Add logout to your app

 To log the user out, redirect them to the Auth0 log out endpoint by importing and calling the `clearSession` method from the `useAuth0` hook.
-This will remove their session from the authorization server.
+This method removes their session from the authorization server.

 See this usage example of a button that logs the user out of the app when clicked: